A Unified Geometric Space for Topological Alignment Between Transformer-Based Models and Human Brain Networks: Methods

-\bmhead{Functional Brain Network Mapping} The canonical Yeo-7 functional brain network atlas~\cite{yeo2011organization} is adopted to divide the cerebral cortex into seven functional modules: Visual, Somatomotor, Dorsal Attention, Ventral Attention, Frontoparietal, Default Mode, and Limbic.
-Brain ROIs are mapped onto the seven canonical functional brain networks~\cite{lawrence_standardizing_2021} by assigning each ROI to a functional network with which it has the maximum Dice coefficient~\cite{dworetsky2021probabilistic}.
-Supplementary Fig. 4 provides visualizations of the seven functional brain networks based on the constructed group-level resting-state functional connectivity matrix.
-The seven networks are then standardized to obtain the final weighted adjacency matrices for graph analysis.
+The canonical Yeo-7 ICN atlas~\cite{yeo2011organization} is adopted to divide the group-level FC matrix into seven subsets corresponding to seven ICNs: visual, somatomotor, dorsal attention, ventral attention, frontoparietal, default mode, and limbic.
+Brain ROIs are mapped onto the seven ICNs~\cite{lawrence_standardizing_2021} by assigning each ROI to an ICN with which it has the maximum Dice coefficient~\cite{dworetsky2021probabilistic}. \textbf{Fig. S9 in Supporting Information} provides visualizations of the seven ICNs based on the constructed group-level FC matrix.

+The seven subsets of FC matrix corresponding to the seven ICNs are then standardized to obtain the final weighted adjacency matrices for graph analysis.
 After removing negative correlations, each non-negative weighted matrix is transformed into a directed, weighted graph with a probabilistic interpretation by applying a row-wise softmax normalization to the out-edges of each node.
 We use a masked softmax that normalizes only non-zero edge weights, defined as:

 where \(i\) and \(j\) are the row and column indices of the matrix, and \(k\) is the summation index denoting the summation over all non-zero elements in row \(i\).
 The resulting \( \tilde{W} \in \mathbb{R}^{136 \times 136} \) is a non-negative, directed, weighted adjacency matrix with self-connections excluded.
-This formulation ensures formal and semantic consistency with the attention maps of Transformer-based models, facilitating structural alignment and graph-theoretic comparison between the brain and AI models.
+This formulation provides formal and semantic consistency with the attention maps of Transformer-based models, allowing topological alignment and graph-theoretic comparison between the ICNs and Transformer-based models.